Skip to content

 }

-The TaskRunner::runner_health() method returns an aggregate TaskRunnerHealth with task count, active count, and error count.
-This is exposed to the frontend via the get_task_runner_health Tauri command, which serializes health data as TaskHealthSnapshot (with Unix millisecond timestamps for cross-language compatibility).
+TaskRunner::runner_health() returns an aggregate TaskRunnerHealth with task count, active count, and error count.
+This is exposed to the frontend via the get_task_runner_health Tauri command, which serializes health data as TaskHealthSnapshot (Unix-millisecond timestamps for cross-language compatibility).

 Task errors use the TaskError enum: